 Wear Comfortable Shoes

 I feel like I always say that, but it is true!
 If you plan to do a lot of walking you will certainly need it.
-Many of the attractions, especially that of Antoni Gaudi require going up or down steps.
 Very important to be comfortable.

 We felt very safe while in Barcelona.
 We were warned by shop owners and even on the HOHO bus to watch your personal belongings.
 Picket-pockets are alive and well.
 Keep things out of your back pockets and be careful of jacket pockets.
 98% of the women we saw had cross body purses, which I always travel with.
 Even the men had on fanny packs across their body or their book bags facing forward at times.